zidni-bwi/Tire-Identifier/README.md

 # Tire-Identifier
-Image Processing from android mobile
+Image Processing from android device using python kivy